BirdeeHub/argmark/README.md

 You can then edit that shortlist in an easy to use floating buffer, add, delete, and copy to the lists, etc.

-In addition, you may have something else with populates the arglist, such as a plugin like vim-dirvish.
+In addition, you may have something else which populates the arglist, such as a plugin like [vim-dirvish](https://github.com/justinmk/vim-dirvish).

 If you want a nice interface to use and edit that, this plugin provides that with its edit window.